 Board ResponsibilityThe Board is responsible for formulating, reviewing and approving the Group’s strategy; in addition it has overall responsibility for the budgets and corporate actions.
 The Board recognises the importance of high standards of corporate governance and supports the principles contained in the Revised Code, applying them where they consider them appropriate to Mulberry Group plc.

-Nominations And Remuneration CommitteeThe Nominations and Remuneration Committee is chaired by a Non-Executive Director, Chris Roberts.
+Nominations And Remuneration CommitteeThe Nominations and Remuneration Committee is chaired by a Non-Executive Director, Ms Melissa Ong.
 The Committee is responsible for determining the remuneration and terms and conditions of employment of Executive Directors and senior employees of the Group.

-Audit CommitteeThe Audit Committee was chaired throughout the year by Steven Grapstein.
-The other members of the Committee were Chris Roberts and Christophe Cornu.
+Audit CommitteeThe Audit Committee is chaired by Mr Steven Grapstein.
+The other members of the Committee are Mr Christophe Cornu and Ms Julie Gilhart (appointed on 30 September 2022 to replace Mr Chris Roberts).
 During the year all Directors have been encouraged to attend Audit Committee meetings where possible as part of the programme to maintain the Group’s systems of internal control.
 The Committee may examine any matters relating to the financial affairs of the Group.
 This includes the review of the annual financial statements, the interim financial statements and other financial announcements, prior to their approval by the Board, together with accounting policies and compliance with accounting standards, and of internal control procedures and monthly financial reporting, and other related functions as the Committee may require.
 The Non-Executive Directors have access to the Group’s auditor and legal advisers at any time without the Executive Directors being present.